-Because RISD is responsible for arranging for your Fulbright interview and evaluation, applicants applying through RISD must meet RISD's internal deadlines.
+RISD must meet RISD's internal deadlines.
 Developing a Fulbright proposal is not something you can do at the last minute.
 It often takes applicants 1-2 years to develop a strong proposal.
 In addition, obtaining support from faculty and developing affiliate relationships during the summer can be very challenging.
 Consider that many countries have a culture of long holidays in the summer and holiday means a real break.
 You may find that affiliate contacts are not available particularly mid-July to early September.
 Be sure to review the RISD Checklist & Deadlines carefully.
 Print it and put it on your fridge! https://careercenter.risd.edu/fulbright

 You will notice that RISD required deadlines will include the word "by."
-We STRONGLY encourage you to submit documents before the deadlines.
+We STRONGLY encourage you to send documents before the deadlines.
 This will provide you with earlier reviews meaning more time to re-draft, incorporate feedback, fine-tune, and move on your next draft or the next application component.
-Keep in mind that when a large number of applicants submit right on the deadline, it can take 3 weeks for you to receive a review and response.
+Keep in mind that when a large number of applicants send materials right on the deadline, it can take 3 weeks for you to receive a review and response.
 In order to support RISD applicants effectively, efficiently, and fairly we need to stick to internal deadlines.
 If you cannot meet RISD's internal deadlines and you are welcome to apply at-large.